mhydock/DERPS/DERPS Core/01 - Getting Started.md

 The calculation is then:
 > Attr Score + (# of opportunities) * Attr Score

-For faith-based characters (paladins, clerics, etc), Soul/FTH can be substituted for Mind/FOC for Willpower.
+For faith-based characters, Soul/FTH can be substituted for Mind/FOC for Willpower.

 The final dependent attributes rarely change. _Initiative_ is based on a character's active or passive _Perception_ skill, according to the situation: it changes when the _Perception_ skill's score changes.